kubesphere/website/content/en/docs/faq/applications/remove-built-in-apps.md

 ## Prerequisites

-- You need to use an account with the role of `platform-admin` (for example, `admin`) for this tutorial.
+- You need to use a user with the role of `platform-admin` (for example, `admin`) for this tutorial.
 - You need to [enable the App Store](../../../pluggable-components/app-store/).

 ## Remove a Built-in App